indigoUan/ScarletEnginePublic/exception-guide.md

 ## Null Function Reference
 The last line of the "Calls" list tries to use a null function.
 See the [Null Object Reference](https://github.com/indigoUan/ScarletEnginePublic/blob/main/exception-guide.md#null-object-reference) entry.

-## Chart reading error: OutsideBounds
+## Chart Reading Error: OutsideBounds
 There's no fixing this (sorry!).
 Discard the chart file.